guinetn/browserLocalHomepage/assets/books/security/openssl.md

 Secure internet communication by providing cryptographic functionality to applications Widely used on many server applications (Solaris, Linux, Mac OS X, BSD, OpenVMS, Windows)

+OpenSSL is used to encrypt 66% (estimated) of the web: Facebook, Google, Netflix…

 Besides that, OpenSSL is also a fully equipped instrumentation for implementation of the Transport Layer Security (TLS) and Secure Sockets Layer (SSL) protocols.

 Cryptographic functions to perform SSL tasks with